 Monstress explores many themes and subjects – womanhood, the treatment of women’s bodies, why society fears powerful women, women as monsters, the effects of war on women, fear and trauma, and so much more.
 “Monstress is about an outsider, a young woman who belongs nowhere; it is about young women who fight, who tame, who are consumed – and who become monsters in their own right,” said Liu.
 “I wanted to tell a story that encompasses all these things, and more.
 A story about women, young and old, picking up the pieces after surviving the horrors of war – and finding a home for themselves in a world that has otherwise exploited them.”

 Looking for more graphic novels and comics that feature strong female protagonists?
 Check out the titles below.

-Claire enjoys reading, especially graphic novels and young adult fiction, and finding and exploring new methods of creative expression.
-She frequently contemplates the existence of unicorns and other magical creatures, and spends much of her time with her two very real dogs and husband.
+Claire is a lover of stories and creative, artistic expression who believes that the public library is an ever-evolving and adaptable community touchstone.
+She frequently contemplates the existence of unicorns and other magical creatures and spends much of her time with her three very real dogs and husband.

 200 SE Martin Luther King Jr. Blvd

 Evansville, Indiana 47713